typelevel/fs2/README.md

 For questions about the library, use the [scalaz mailing list](https://groups.google.com/forum/#!forum/scalaz) or the [scalaz-stream tag on StackOverflow](http://stackoverflow.com/questions/tagged/scalaz-stream).

-The API documentation of the latest release is available on [docs.typelevel.org](http://docs.typelevel.org/api/scalaz-stream/stable/latest/doc/).

 Blog posts and other external resources are listed on the [Additional Resources](https://github.com/scalaz/scalaz-stream/wiki/Additional-Resources) page.

 ### Projects using scalaz-stream ###